Martynas-Zigmantas/ironhack_selenium_scraper/README.md

 *Ironhack, Data Analysis*

-*This repository contains a directory for your data and a Jupiter Notebook with the code.*
+*This repository contains a directory for your data and a Jupiter Notebook with the code.
+The folder "Href Links" is where you will save the url links for all the flights you want to scrape as a .txt file.
+The folder "Data" is where the final pandas data frames of the scraped flights will be saved as an excel file.*

+### The folders "Data" and "Href Links" already contain one arrival and one departure file for demonstration.

 <a name="description"></a>